vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 reference whenever you are done signalling — the free callback is the natural place — and any frame still in flight keeps it alive by itself.
-The semaphore is created exportable wherever the device supports it, so a foreign API can wait the pairs you publish device side.
+The semaphore is created exportable wherever the device supports it, so a foreign API can signal the pairs you publish on it.

 .. _VSGPUBuffer: